thaddavis/hthaogcrj-practice/READMEs/pt_2.md

-PART 2 - Deploy a simple Job to Google Cloud Run
+# PART 2 - Deploy a simple Job to Google Cloud Run

-Let’s now take a look at Google Cloud Run.
+In part 2, we’ll learn how to deploy a simple job to Google Cloud Run in preparation for learning how to host our PRODUCTION application.

 As we’re starting from scratch, let’s create a new project in GCP.
 You can do this in multiple ways but let’s use the web console for now…

 Come over to https://console.cloud.google.com/welcome

-And on the top navbar you should see a dropdown for viewing your projects and after opening the dropdown, you should see a button that says “Create Project”
+And on the top navbar you should see a dropdown for viewing your account’s projects.
+And after opening the dropdown, you should see a button that says “Create Project”

 Click it and let’s create a new project.
 I’ll call mine `hthtogcrj`

-All of the GCP-related work we will implement will be done in this project for organizational purposes and after we’ve finished with this walkthrough, we can release whatever resources we provision inside of it to keep our costs low.
+All of the GCP-related work we’ll implement will be done in this project for organizational purposes.

-And after our GCP project is created, come over to the Cloud Run page by either searching and selecting “Cloud Run” in the search bar OR by clicking the Cloud Run option in the sidebar…
+After our GCP project is created, let’s come over to the Cloud Run page by searching “Cloud Run” in the search bar OR by clicking the Cloud Run option in the sidenav…

-Google Cloud Run is a managed platform for running “containerized” services and jobs in GCP.
+Cloud Run is a managed platform for running Containers in GCP.

-Once your on the Cloud Run page you should see 2 tabs that say “Services” & “Jobs”
+On the Cloud Run page you should see 2 tabs that say “Services” & “Jobs”

-In this context, “Services” means long-running applications like HTTP APIs that need to be responsive to incoming requests from the internet

-while “Jobs” on the other hand are used for triggering scripts that release the resources needed to run them immediately upon script completion or failure.
+In this context, “Services” means long-running applications like HTTP APIs that need to be responsive to incoming requests from the internet while “Jobs” on the other hand are used for triggering scripts that release the resources needed to run them immediately upon completion or failure.

 This video focuses on the use of Cloud Run Jobs so let’s deploy a simple Job to get our feet wet…